-However, it’s important to understand that a company with all of these attributes isn’t necessarily a great value share.
-Sometimes, a stock only appears to be a good value for investors but is actually a value trap.
-Value traps can continue to suffer share price declines even when their stocks seem attractive.
+It’s important to understand that a company with all these attributes isn’t necessarily a great value share.
+Sometimes, the stock appears to be a good value for investors but is actually a ‘value trap’.

 Why is value investing popular?

-Everyone likes a bargain and because value investing looks for shares selling at a discount to their intrinsic value, the strategy appeals to those who like to get good deals.
-All it takes to make money with a value share is for enough investors to realise there’s a mismatch between the share’s current price and what it’s actually worth.
+Everyone likes a bargain and because value investing looks for shares selling at a discount to their intrinsic value, the strategy appeals to those who like to get a good deal.
+All it takes to make money with a value share is for enough investors to realise there’s a mismatch between the share price and what the company is actually worth.
 Once that happens, the share price should go up to reflect the higher intrinsic value.
-Then those who bought in at a discount will get their profit.
+Those who bought the share at a discount will then get their profit.

-Furthermore, many investors like the margin of safety provided by a share that’s purchased for less than what it’s inherently worth.
-There’s no guarantee the share price won’t fall further, but it does make additional share-price declines less probable and less dramatic.
-For those who see themselves as defensive investors without much tolerance for risk, a good value share can provide both protection against losing money and the potential to cash in once the market recognises the share’s true value.
+Furthermore, many investors like the margin of safety provided by a share that is purchased for less than it’s inherently worth.
+There’s no guarantee the share price won’t fall further, but it does make additional share price declines less probable and less dramatic.
+For those who see themselves as defensive investors with little tolerance for risk, a good value share can provide both protection against losing money and the potential to cash-in once the market recognises the share’s true value.

-Value investing can require patience because it often takes a long time for a value share to get repriced at a more appropriate higher level.
+Value investing can require patience because it often takes a long time for a value share to get repriced at a more appropriate and higher level.
 For those willing to wait, however, the returns can be quite sizeable.